 Fungal Lawn Diseases

-Brown Patch is an aggressive fungus that spreads in patches of up to several feet during the fall.
+An aggressive fungus that spreads in patches of up to several feet is Brown Patch.
+It is mostly found during the fall.
 This fungus is frequently caused due to heavy, consistent rainfall.

 Fairy Rings tend to appear repetitiously year after year in the same spot.
 This fungal disease spreads rapidly among the roots of your lawn and results in 3-foot to 20-foot rings of dead grass.
 Fairy Rings deplete the nitrogen in the grass and produce a substance that hardens.
 The result is that it keeps water from reaching the roots.